MicrosoftDocs/azure-dev-docs/articles/terraform/aztfexport-how.md

+---
+title: How Azure Export for Terraform Works
+description: Learn how Azure Export for Terraform works as well as best practices and limitations around the tool.
+keywords: azure export terraform limitation ms.topic: overview ms.date: 04/05/2023
+ms.author: stema
+ms.custom: devx-track-terraform
+---
 # How Azure Export for Terraform Works
-This article introduces to the user the workflows of Azure Export for Terraform, as well as some best practices and limitations of the tool.
+This article introduces to the user the workflows of Azure Export for Terraform.
+It gives best practice guidance and documents limitations of the tool.
 ## Workflows
 The are three options that specify the scope of resources to be exported: